Consumer rules the waves

 “Trade diversion is a significant trend, resulting in some emerging markets, like Brazil and Vietnam, seeing large increases in exports, while mature markets, such as Korea and Europe, experience declining exports.” said Mr Nee.

-He concluded by appealing for a multilateral trading system and emphasised that bilateral agreements are no substitute for rules that all countries subscribe to.
-Hong Kong is one of the world’s best examples for countries to follow, said Mr Nee.
+He concluded by appealing for a multilateral trading system and emphasised that bilateral agreements are no substitute for rules that all economies subscribe to.
+Hong Kong is one of the world’s best examples for other economies to follow, said Mr Nee.

 Changing dynamics of supply chain